 Daddy didn’t tell so many stories, but he certainly had at least one good one.
 By all reports, Rex Byerly was probably what we would now call mentally disabled.
 One morning when he didn’t want to go to school, so Daddy’s story went, Rex hid behind the window shades of his classroom on the southeast-facing side of Noftsger Hill School (the same room where I had Miss Setka in the fourth grade), pulled down to keep out the blazing sun of late morning.
 All the children laughed and pointed when they saw the crisp silhouette of Rex Byerly as the teacher entered the room.
 And when those sniggering hooligans from Noftsger Hill went to high school, they decided to mock the new-fangled idea of student government by electing Rex as the first student-body president of Globe High School.

 And of course, we made stories of our own.
 I recently retold on Facebook one of the most memorable from the summer when my sister, Triss, was about three and our family was crossing the desert to visit our relatives–Wanda’s family!–in California.
 We stopped in Yuma, Arizona, one of the seven hottest cities in the world, for lunch and gasoline.
 The roadside diner was buzzing with flies, and my sister said in her loud and gruff toddler’s voice, “Shoulda brought the swat.”
-A few years earlier, I enacted a story of my own when I disrobed, put my dress, my panties, and the apron I wore because Grandma did, and startled the living daylights out of said grandparent when I walked through her front door in my birthday suit.
+A few years earlier, I enacted a story of my own when I disrobed, hung my dress, my panties, and the apron I wore because Grandma did, on a mulberry tree, and startled the living daylights out of said grandparent when I walked through her front door in my birthday suit.

 Fairy tales and Bible stories